Key info

 More Information

-- Your card will be sent to you within 15 working days of the application being lodged at a service centre.
+- Once approved, your card will be sent to you within 15 working days of the application being lodged at a service centre.
+If your card has not arrived within 20 working days, please visit a service centre to arrange a replacement.

 - To update your address please visit a service centre with your personal information card.
+You will also need proof of your new address.
 A sticker will then be sent to your postal address for you to attach to the card.